 Parodia scopa ball or cylinder shaped cactus native to upland southern Brazil and Uruguay.
-It is a ball- or cylinder-shaped cactus growing to 2–20 inches tall, with a spiny, woolly crown and pale yellow flowers in summer
+It is a ball- or cylinder-shaped cactus growing to 2–20 inches tall, with a spiny, woolly crown and pale yellow flowers in summer.

 As well as a directory of 50 recommended varieties there is expert advice on planting, cultivation, and care.

-These cacti live up to 200 years in the wild.They do not bloom for 10 to 20 years!
+Some cacti live up to 200 years in the wild.They do not bloom for 10 to 20 years!

 Cactus that have evolved to have hair demand better drainage than most cactus species.
 Add a measure of perlite to the standard cactus mix of three parts potting soil and one part sharp sand.
 An alternative cactus mix includes one part peat moss, one part sand, and one part perlite.